 What is Insurance Premium Tax?
-Find out more about IPT and how it will cause prices to rise from 1 October, 2016.
+Find out more about IPT and its rise to 12% in June 2017.

 Although it's little-known, Insurance Premium Tax (IPT)† has been a drain on the pockets of UK consumers for many years.